TERMS & CONDITIONS - THE AUSTRALIAN BALLET SCHOOL

 1.4.
-You must download and fully read any relevant Information Sheet available via the website.
+You must fully read any relevant Information Sheet available via the website.

 1.5.
-You must fill in all required details at each stage of the online application.
+You must complete all required details at each stage of the online application.

 1.6.
-If you are applying for the Scholarship Awards you must submit 1 photo, 1 music accompaniment and 1 proof of age, as detailed below under Scholarship Awards.
+If you are applying for the Scholarship Awards, you must submit 1 photo, 1 music accompaniment and 1 proof of age, as detailed in the Scholarship Awards section below.

 1.7.
-If you are applying for an Audition you must submit the 2 photos as detailed below under Auditions.
+If you are applying for an Audition, you must submit the 2 photos as detailed in the Auditions section below.

 1.8.
-Applications must complete all stages of the application process by the due date listed on the School’s website.
+All stages of the application process must be completed by the related due date listed on the School’s website.